Skip to main content

 The bill authorizes new border enforcement infrastructure in protected wilderness, prompting opposition from Minnesota senators who warn it threatens long-standing conservation efforts.

-• Citing observations from a 2024 border trip, Stauber said the bill will give the Department of Homeland Security power to protect places like the Boundary Waters from destruction.
+• Citing observations from a 2024 border trip, U.S. Rep. Pete Stauber said the bill will give the Department of Homeland Security power to protect the Boundary Waters from destruction.

-• Minnesota's Democratic senators Tina Smith and Amy Klobuchar both oppose the bill, with Smith saying it `overwrites important protections` and Klobuchar calling it harmful and wasteful.
+• Minnesota's Democratic senators Tina Smith and Amy Klobuchar both oppose the bill; Smith said it `overwrites important protections` and Klobuchar called it harmful and a waste of resources.

-• Wilderness Watch's Kevin Proescholdt warned Lee's bill could damage the BWCAW "almost beyond recognition" and said it may allow logging and fuels management, citing southern border environmental impacts.
+• Wilderness Watch's Kevin Proescholdt warned Lee's bill could damage the BWCAW "almost beyond recognition" and said it could enable logging and fuels management, citing southern border environmental impacts.

 Insights by Ground AI